RobertWHurst/Keystrokes/readme.md

 // keyIsPressed will be true if a is pressed, and false otherwise const keyIsPressed = checkKey('a')

-// keyComboIsPressed will be true if ctrl then y was pressed and r is pressed.
+// keyComboIsPressed will be true if control then y was pressed and r is pressed.
-// It will be false otherwise. const keyComboIsPressed = checkKeyCombo('ctrl > y, r')
+// It will be false otherwise. const keyComboIsPressed = checkKeyCombo('control > y, r')
 ```

 ## Using Keystrokes with React